 In addition, health care providers usually discourage people from using medication to prevent and/or stop the vomiting or diarrhea.
 Although unpleasant, the body's natural response of ridding itself of the virus or bacteria that causes symptoms is effective.
 Since food poisoning usually simply needs to run its course, food poisoning caused by bacteria typically doesn't require antibiotics.

-Individuals who are at high risk for dehydration or have underdeveloped or weakened immune systems (babies, children under three-years-old, older adults, and people with severe or chronic health conditions, i.e., HIV/AIDS, cancer and chemotherapy, or kidney disease), should consult with their health care provider if they think they have food poisoning.
+Individuals who are at high risk for dehydration or have underdeveloped or weakened immune systems (babies, young children, older adults, and people with severe or chronic health conditions, i.e., HIV/AIDS, cancer and chemotherapy, or kidney disease), should consult with their health care provider if they think they have food poisoning.

 Also, a health care provider needs to be contacted immediately when a person:

-· has diarrhea for more than 24 hours
+- has severe diarrhea for more than three days

 - vomits to the point that s/he cannot keep anything down